sagnik-sanyal/persistent_nav_v2/MigrationGuide.md

 This got renamed to `ItemConfig`.

+### `contentPadding`

+This argument was only used in styles 1, 7, 9 and 10.
+It now has to be applied to the styles directly when building the navigation bar in form of `itemPadding`.
+Please note that Styles 7 and 10 have been removed due to redundancy and style 1 got renamed to style 2 and style 9 got renamed to style 8.

 ### Colors

 The behavior of primary and secondary colors and their defaults got changed (hopefully in favor of better understandability).
 Without going into too much detail, the roles of primary and secondary colors swapped.
 Also the `activeColorPrimary` no longer serves as a default for `activeColorSecondary` (but the other way around).